Definitions of the

 sovereign with constitutionally limited authority.

-by ecclesiastical authorities (bishops, mullahs, etc.); a
+interpreted by ecclesiastical authorities (bishops,

-government subject to religious authority.
+mullahs, etc.); a government subject to religious

-Totalitarian - a
+Totalitarian

-the state by controlling not only all political and
+to the state by controlling not only all political and

 economic matters, but also the attitudes, values, and